pivotal-cf/cred-alert/README.md

 > scans repos for credentials and then shouts if it finds them

+## Dependencies

+Cred-alert depends on libmagic being installed on the system in order to run.
+For building you'll need the libmagic header as well, usually provided by a development package of the library.

+On Mac OS

+  $ brew install libmagic

+On debian flavoured linux:

+  $ apt-get install -y libmagic-dev

 ## Set Up

 You'll need to install `gosub` in order to manage the submodules of this